 - review the scholarship eligibility requirements above

-- select a project from the list of available projects below
+- select a project from the list of available projects listed above

-- contact the nominated contact person for your preferred project via the email address listed under the relevant project details to obtain their in-principle agreement for you to apply
+- contact the nominated lead supervisor for your preferred project to obtain their in-principle agreement for you to apply

 - a research proposal is not required